veebch/hometime/README.md

 ```
 (*nb. make sure you are using the right port name, as shown in the port listing command above*)

 Done!
 All the required files should now be on the Pico.
-When you disconnect from USB and power on using the button on the power shim the script will autorun.
+Whenever you sconnect to USB power the script will autorun.